s-knapp/s-knapp.github.io/_posts/2021-08-06-Circular-Area-on-Map.md

 permalink: /circle-map/
 ---

-Context: Comparing single points (e.g. proxy data) to circular (or rectangular) areas (from the field output from model) around each point.
+Context: Comparing single points (e.g. proxy data) to circular areas (from the field output from model) around each point.
+Instructions: modellats/lons - vectors of the lat/lon your model output uses.
+              originlat/lon  - vectors of the lat/lon for each proxy data point, to be the center of each circle cradius        - the radius of the circles around each originlat/lon point circles        - the list which will contain your circles. circle area marked as 1's, all else NaN.

 {% highlight python %}
     #this won't wrap at all at edges of map!